ishrivatsa/vcs-fitcycle-deployer/README.md

 6. Run `terraform plan -var-file=terraform.tfvars` to ensure there are no errors.
 Fix any errors before proceeding.

-7. Run `terraform apply -var-file=terraform.tfvars` to deploy your infrastructure.
+7. Run `terraform apply -var-file=terraform.tfvars -state=terraform.tfstate` to deploy your infrastructure.

+**It's best to provide a state file path `-state=<FILE_PATH>` , if you are planing to deploy multiple instances of the entire infra**

-**Alternatively, you may also run `terraform apply -var-file=terraform.tfvars --auto-approve` .
+**Alternatively, you may also run `terraform apply -var-file=terraform.tfvars -state=terraform.tfstate --auto-approve` .
 This will execute terraform without need for an additional approval step.**

 **You can also execute deployment on different regions by using multiple `.tfvars` file and providing different inputs